raspberrypilearning/getting-started-with-git/worksheet.md

 1. Pressing `Ctrl + X` will cause a save prompt to appear.
 You can type `Y` to save and then hit `Enter` to close nano.

-1. You file should have been created and will now be sitting in your directory.
+1. Your file should have been created and will now be sitting in your directory.
 You can type `ls` in the terminal to see a list of files.

 	```bash
 	ls